Responsibility for payment of fees

 - Musical instruments (leased and owned).

 - Specialist subject materials and equipment for Art, Design in Wood, Home Economics and Science.
-Some elective subjects do have additional fees.

 - Participation in SATIS after school sport rosters and carnivals.